AI-for-Infrastructure-Management/imp-act/docs/outline.md

 - Large variance in returns

 # Getting Started

 ## Installation
--

 ## Quickstart
 - Load the toy environment and show a rollout with a basic policy.
 - Basic post-processing: visualisation, summary statistics

 ## Tutorials
-- Train a DQN/PPO agent using CleanRL (with WandB?)
-- Train a MARL agent using EPyMARL
+- Train QMIX agent with EpyMARL
 - Implement a heuristic

 # Environment